dr-wahab00/ward-patient-data-analysis/README.md

 # ward-patient-data-analysis
-Clinical dataset analysis using Pandas — MBBS to Health Data Science transition project
+Clinical dataset analysis using Pandas by MBBS graduate transitioning into health data science